DBS06/OlyExifSort/README.md

 ## Before:

 All photos, which should to be sorted, are in the same folder.
-It doesn't matter if there are photos, which do not belong to a AEA- or FOC-Sequence.
+It doesn't matter if there are photos, which do not belong to a Bracketing-Sequence.
 ```
 TestPics:
     IMGA2445.ORF